ajvb/awesome-tor/README.md

 - [tor-relay-bootstrap](https://github.com/micahflee/tor-relay-bootstrap) - Script to bootstrap a Debian server to be a set-and-forget Tor relay.
 - [tor_box](https://github.com/CMoncur/tor_box) - An all-inclusive Tor configuration for Raspberry Pi, serves as both a relay and personal Tor network.

-# Tor server hardening tools

-- [Tlsdate](https://www.torproject.org/getinvolved/volunteer.html.en#project-tlsdate) - Secure parasitic rdate replacement maintained by the Tor Project that sets the local clock by securely connecting with TLS to remote servers and extracting the remote time out of the secure handshake.

 # Tor controller interfaces

 - [Bine](https://github.com/cretz/bine) - Go library for accessing and embedding Tor clients and servers.